AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 There are 2 ways to send long SMS:

 * **UDH**: the default and recommended way to send long messages.
-In this mode the connector splits the message in multiple SUBMIT_SM PDUs with UDH information in them.
+In this mode the connector splits the message in multiple `SUBMIT_SM PDU`s with UDH information in them.
 This protocol is the one used by mobile phones themselves.
 This means that Adobe Campaign has the most control over the message generation, making it capable to compute exactly how many parts were sent and how they were split.

-* **message_payload**: the way to send the whole long message in a single SUBMIT_SM PDU.
+* **message_payload**: the way to send the whole long message in a single `SUBMIT_SM PDU`.
 The provider will have to split it, which means that it is impossible for Adobe Campaign to know exactly how many parts have been sent.
 Some providers require this mode, but we advise you to only use it if they do not support UDH.

 See the description of the esm_class, short_message and message_payload fields of the [SUBMIT_SM PDU](../../administration/using/sms-protocol.md#information-pdu) for more details about the protocol and formats.